-The use of balsamic vinegar makes this strawberry balsamic jam a cut above the other jams.
-Use for toast or drizzle in your yogurt, oatmeal or ice cream.
+The use of balsamic vinegar makes this strawberry jam, or strawberry preserves, a cut above the other jams.
+Use it to top your toast or drizzle in your yogurt, oatmeal or ice cream.

 I am super giddy for the beginning of strawberry season.
 When I find deliciously sweet strawberries at the market, I stock up.
 And they don’t last long in my house.
 My kids love fresh fruit, and a bowl full of sweet strawberries is always a welcome dessert.